jeeban101/S-Connect/readme.md

 ##Edit and Modify Code
 Anyone is welcome to edit and modify the code for S-Connect.
-If you wish to contribute to this project, follow these steps:
+If you wish to contribute to this project, follow these steps:-

 Fork the repository to your GitHub account.
 Make the desired changes and improvements in your forked repository.